emmanuelkamala/salum-emmanuel-project/README.md

 `a:visited` pseudo class is used to style the visited links `a:active` pseudo class is used to style the active links (when you click on it)

+inline elements like strong, em, span, a box model applies differently than block elements inline elements can't have width and height